 The next two Sampling Goals originated from specific unexploded ordinance (UXO) problems faced by the Department of Defense.
 The sampling designs the VSP developers came up with to address these problems are somewhat specialized.
-A separate User's Manual is available for the UXO Modules (Version 2.0 Visual Sample Plan: UXO Module Code Description and Verification, PNNL -14267, Gilbert et al., 2003).
-We present in this VSP 3.0 User's Manual a brief summary of the UXO designs.
+A separate User's Manual is available for the UXO Modules (Version 2.0 Visual Sample Plan: UXO Module Code Description and Verification, PNNL -14267, Gilbert et al., 2003) which can be downloaded from the VSP web site: http://dqo.pnl.gov/VSP.
+We present in this User's Manual a brief summary of the UXO designs.